PurrGod/chessengine-c/README.md

-# PurrfectEngine
+# Dvaita

-PurrfectEngine is a **UCI-compliant chess engine** written from scratch in C. It is designed for performance, featuring a **bitboard board representation** and an efficient **alpha-beta search algorithm**.
+Dvaita is a **UCI-compliant chess engine** written from scratch in C. It is designed for performance, featuring a **bitboard board representation** and an efficient **alpha-beta search algorithm**.
 The engine is built with a modular architecture to allow for continuous development and the integration of more advanced search and evaluation techniques.

 *(Here you can add a screenshot or GIF of your engine playing in a GUI like Arena)*